clef/clef-wordpress/readme.txt

 = How secure is Clef? =

 [Very](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/).
-Clef leverages the computational power of your smartphone and the proven strengths of distributed, [asymmetric cryptography](http://blog.getclef.com/2013/10/asymmetric-cryptography-use/) and [multi-factor authentication](http://blog.getclef.com/2013/10/2-factor-authentication/) to provide military-grade protection for your WordPress logins in a beautifully simple and easy-to-use package.
+Clef leverages the computational power of your smartphone and the proven strengths of distributed, [asymmetric cryptography](http://blog.getclef.com/2013/10/asymmetric-cryptography-use/) and [multi-factor authentication](http://blog.getclef.com/2013/10/2-factor-authentication/) to provide secure WordPress logins in a beautifully simple and easy-to-use package.

 Clef protects WordPress not only from insecure passwords but also from malicious forgotten password resets and bruteforce attacks.